 Dental: Does your dog have any abscesses or cavities, broken, loose or misaligned teeth, mouth trauma or bleeding or inflamed gums due to periodontal disease?
 Dental difficulties make it especially uncomfortable for your dog to chew.

 If your dog has canine anorexia, it’s first key to know whether they show any interest in eating or don't want to eat at all.
 Do they make attempts to eat their meal and then slink away, or do they seem repelled by it?
-Try making the food you feed your dog more tempting by adding fresh meat or filtered water to it, warming it up in the microwave for 10 seconds, hand feeding it to them or offering them a different dog food.
+Try making the food you feed your dog more tempting by adding fresh meat or filtered water to it, warming it up in the microwave for 10 seconds, hand feeding it to them or feeding them a different dog food.

 Get your dog to the vet at that same time you're trying to understand what's causing their canine anorexia.
 Ordering blood work, an X-ray or an ultrasound for your dog may lead to their best treatment by revealing what's truly happening.